 For more on implementing actions with the latest UI frameworks, check out "SwiftUI on watchOS."

-Hi, and welcome to this session on "What's New in watchOS Design".
-I'm Jennifer Patton, and I'm a watch designer on the Apple design team.
+Hi and welcome to this session on "What's New in WatchOS Design."
+I'm Jennifer Patton, and I'm a Watch designer on the Apple Design Team.

-So let's get started.
 We'll start with a few guiding principles.
-When designing your watch app, keep in mind that watch apps should be lightweight.
-Like in this example from the Sleep Cycle app, limit link the interactions and be choosy when it comes to functionality.
+When designing your Watch app, keep in mind that Watch apps should be lightweight.
+Like in this example from the Sleep Cycle app, limit lengthy interactions and be choosy when it comes to functionality.

 When adding functionality to your app, keep it actionable.
 Wikiloc offers a filter option in their list view.

 Filtering is a great way to make user interactions relevant to you in the moment you're interacting with your app.

 This year on watchOS, we did a complete audit of all the gesture-based contextual menus across the entire operating system and native apps.
 In previous watchOS versions, actions were placed in a gesture-based contextual menu.

-In the process, we've created some great new interactions on watch that didn't exist before.
-We're excited to see how you'll develop these new patterns in your watchOS apps.
+In the process, we've created some great new interactions on Watch that didn't exist before, and we're excited to see how you'll develop these new patterns in your watchOS apps.
 During the design process, we had these three goals in mind.

 Secondly, relevant actions should always be visible in the app.

 And thirdly, eliminate gesture-based contextual menus without removing functionality.
 As we brought these sensibilities into our designs, we learned that many of the actions we wanted to display really fall into the category of secondary actions.

-The interactions I want to talk about today are not the primary reason you're using a watch app.
+The interactions I want to talk about today are not the primary reason you're using a Watch app.

 We'll also talk about when to use a hierarchical navigation model for changing destinations within an app.